sravan1947/Traffic-Cop-App/README.md

 # Traffic-Cop-App
 A Traffic Cop App where a traffic police can directly register the fine details and send the fine in the form of mail.
-It has  aslo an emergency service provided. technology stack :-
+It has  also an emergency service provided.
+It makes the traffic police works lots easier while registering the fine as every thing happens through online.

+technology stack :-
   1. Presentation layer :- Html, JSP, Bootstrap, CSS3.
   2. Server Side Layer :- Http servlets